 📖 Variations

-Also, carrots greens are super delicious and don't need additional help from other herbs, but you can always play around with this recipe.
+Also, carrots and greens are super delicious and don't need additional help from other herbs, but you can always play around with this recipe.

 🥡 Storing